Some thoughts and suggestions on how to decompress from Forever War tours

 I know that the above is not inclusive to fixing all of the issues that service members deal with as they come back to society, but if we wait too long to revalidate and potentially modify our R&R, pass, and MWR programs, as well as the way we conduct physical deployments now, the next military generation will most likely continue to experience reintegration problems, suicides, and other such issues over the coming years of the Forever War.

 The author is currently a staff officer assigned to Army North, San Antonio, Texas.
 He recently redeployed from Operation Inherent Resolve, and previously served in the Middle East during Operation Iraqi Freedom 1 and OIF 06-08.
-The views expressed here are solely those of the author and do not reflect those of the United States Army, the Department of Defense or the United States Government.
+The views expressed here are solely those of the author and do not reflect those of the United States Army, the Department of Defense, or the United States government.

 Photo credit: Wikimedia Commons